erymuzuan/rx/source/web/web.sph/docs/EntityOperation.md

 Operation can be decorated with permissions attribute, this consist set of `role` they user must have to perform the operation.

-* `Anynomous` is for public unathenticated and authenticated users.
+* `Anonymous` is for public unathenticated and authenticated users.
 Selecting this attribute will nullify the rest
 * `Everybody` is only for authenticated users.
 Selecting this attribute will nullify the rest
-* Custom roles, you can select 1 or more of these roles but must not be together with either `Anynomous` or `Everybody`
+* Custom roles, you can select 1 or more of these roles but must not be together with either `Anonymous` or `Everybody`